 Making Friends With is our series that sees us get to know DJs in some of their favourite hangouts

 Jacky has been bouncing around the UK DJ circuit for a number of years now.
-One of the most enthusiastic DJs behind the decks, he's a far cry from the dour-faced, black t-shirt set that have become so prevalent in recent years.
+One of the most enthusiastic DJs behind the decks, he's a far cry from the dour-faced, black t-shirt set that has become so prevalent in recent years.
 His inspired selections, distinctive look, and unwavering energy (both in and out of the booth) have seen him climb lineups from here to Ibiza.

 Aside from his work for Elrow and Defected, he's built his own Jacky & Friends brand into a touring behemoth that sees the jacking geordie play alongside his ever-growing roster of friends including Russ Yallop, Huxley, Alexis Raphael, Max Chapman and Leftwing & Kody.

-With releases on Different Attitudes, DFTD and Elrow his original productions have begun to take centre stage, and with his first full length album, Jacky & Friends, up for release later this month, the timing couldn't be better to get to know this rapidly ascending star.
+With releases on Different Attitudes, DFTD and Elrow his original productions have begun to take centre stage, and with his first full-length album, Jacky & Friends, up for release later this month, the timing couldn't be better to get to know this rapidly ascending star.
 When he suggested we go for a pedalo on the Serpentine, I laughed out loud and then immediately said yes.

 Meeting on one of the only snow-free days in early March, we were ready to put the pedal to the metal.
-It turns out you aren't allowed to do photoshoots on the Serpentine, so after pointing at pigeons long enough to convince them we were birdwatchers, we got our boat and hit the water.
+It turns out you aren't allowed to do photo shoots on the Serpentine, so after pointing at pigeons long enough to convince them we were birdwatchers, we got our boat and hit the water.